Losing a tooth can happen unexpectedly, drawing unwanted attention and causing discomfort. We can help you return to a natural smile you are proud of!

-They do not require artificial plastic to cover the roof of the mouth
+Do not require artificial plastic to cover the roof of the mouth

-They do not require adhesives or denture creams
+Do not require adhesives or denture creams

 Our patients typically report less discomfort and faster healing compared to the extraction of a tooth.
 We recommend mild pain relievers for two or three days following a dental implant procedure.
 After that time, patients are typically pain-free.
 Sensitivity is usually not an issue with dental implants.

 Immediately after your procedure, you will want to make sure that you follow Dental Implant Post-Operation Instructions.
 These instructions help ensure you have the best chance at complete healing and can get back to